Athenas

-Athenas María Venica (born in Buenos Aires, Argentina on January 10, 1992) is a Catholic music singer-songwriter from Argentina.
+Athenas María Vénica (born in Buenos Aires, Argentina, on January 10, 1992) is a Catholic Music singer-songwriter from Argentina.

-In 2022 she was nominated to the Latin Grammy for her album Alfa y Omega for Best Christian Album.
-With over seven released albums, her YouTube channel is in the top 10 with more subscribers among female singers from Argentina.
+In 2022, she was nominated to the Latin Grammy for her album Alfa y Omega for Best Christian Album.
+With over seven released albums, her YouTube channel is in the top 10, with more subscribers among female singers from Argentina.